EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 Public Law 117-168 (PACT Act)

-Establishes presumptive service connection for 23+ conditions related to burn pit and toxic exposure.
-Creates a concession for cancer in toxic-exposed veterans.
+Expanded presumptive service connection for 23+ conditions related to burn pit and toxic exposure, including cancers.
+Conceded toxic exposure for veterans serving in covered locations during specified periods.

 DOLLAR IMPACT